What is alcohol abuse?

 But isn't it healthy to drink moderately?

 The advice to drink a glass of red wine each day has become popular in recent years.
-Although some studies show that up to a drink a day can help reduce heart disease rates, drinking much more than that may cause health problems.
+Although some studies show that up to a drink a day may help reduce heart disease rates, drinking much more than that may cause health problems.

 And the definition of moderate drinking may be stricter than many people think.
 The federal government defines moderate drinking as up to one drink a day for women and up to two drinks a day for men (women's bodies metabolize, or break down, alcohol differently than men's do).